Medieval Seat Fortress of Suceava: Geography

 The Medieval Seat Fortress of Suceava is located on the eastern ridge of the town of Suceava, overlooking the town.
 It was constructed on a plateau that rises 70 metres above the river meadow of Suceava (Lunca Sucevei).
 It is surrounded by trees on all sides and by a nearby forest both to the west and east.

 Bucovina Rock Castle

 Aside from its tourist attraction and historical statuses, the Medieval Seat Fortress of Suceava had also been the site of a yearly rock music festival entitled Bucovina Rock Castle in the recent past, a festival where both national and international rock artists and bands performed.
 A major international rock artist who had performed at the Bucovina Rock Castle was Dutch jazz fusion and progressive rock guitarist Jan Akkerman of Focus in 2015.
+Another rock band which previously performed at Bucovina Rock Castle was Nazareth in 2014.

 Ștefan cel Mare Medieval Art Festival

 On a yearly basis, the Ștefan cel Mare medieval art festival is held in the fortress.
-The festival consists of jousts, pyrotechnic and laser shows, medieval singing and dancing, fight scenes, drama plays for children, archery, stuns with horses, interactive activities, or various contests.
+The festival consists of jousts, pyrotechnic and laser shows, medieval singing and dancing, fight scenes, drama plays for children, archery, stunts with horses, interactive activities, or various contests.